Shiioriii/Discord-Presence-CLI/README.md

   </a>
 </p>

-> A Simple & Easy Show a Discord Presence Using a CLI
+> A Simple & Easy Show a Discord Presence Using CLI Interface

 ### 🏠 [Homepage](https://github.com/Shiioriii/DiscordRichPresenceCLI#readme)